Water Margin: Reception

 Water Margin, praised as an early "masterpiece" of vernacular fiction, is renowned for the "mastery and control" of its mood and tone.
 The novel is also known for its use of vivid, humorous and especially racy language.
+For the seventeenth-century scholar Dadi Yuren, Water Margin was to be acclaimed because it demonstrated the moral principles of loyalty (zhong) and righteousness (yi) which were crucial for the society.
+Many Ming dynasty writers and scholars have lauded the novel, as Li Kaixian (1502–1568) writes:

+Cui Xian (崔銑) [1479—1541], Xiang Guo (熊过) [1507—1581], Tang Shunzhi, Wang Shenzhong, and Chen Shu (陳束) [1508—1540] say that the Water Margin is filled with minute details and numerous veins that link up, and that only the Records of the Grand Historian surpasses this book.
+Moreover, since ancient times there has never before been a book about a single event in twenty volumes (ce).
+One who would fault it for its treacherous banditry and deception knows nothing of methods for narrating events or of the subtleties of the study of history.

-However, it has been denounced as "obscene" by various critics since the Ming dynasty.
+On the other hand, ever since the novel became circulated in print, it has been received with profound ambivalence as a politically subversive and even potentially countercultural text.
+It has also been denounced as "obscene" by various critics since the Ming dynasty.

 "These seduction cases are the hardest of all.
 There are five conditions that have to be met before you can succeed.
 First, you have to be as handsome as Pan An.
 Second, you need a tool as big as a donkey's.
 Third, you must be as rich as Deng Tong.
 Fourth, you must be as forbearing as a needle plying through cotton wool.
 Fifth, you've got to spend time.
 It can be done only if you meet these five requirements."

 "Frankly, I think I do.
 First, while I'm far from a Pan An, I still can get by.
 Second, I've had a big cock since childhood."